bodinsamuel/altheia/docs/api.md

 > Any plugins is loaded by default since v3.0.0

-Any inherit global methods and that's it.
-It allow chaining without knowing the type.
+Any inherits global methods and that's it.
+It allows chaining without knowing the type.

 ```javascript
 alt.any().required().custom();